granganantjyot/lumina/README.md

 ## ✨ Features

-- 📷 **Batch Photo Detection**: Upload a photo containing several printed photographs — Lumina use computer vision techniques to detect each one automatically.
-Manual adjustments are available.
+- 📷 **Batch Photo Detection**: Upload a photo containing several printed photographs — Lumina uses computer vision techniques to detect each one automatically.
+Manual adjustments can be made if needed.
-- 🔁 **Perspective Correction**: Warps non-rectangular selections into perfectly rectangular outputs.
+- 🔁 **Perspective Correction**: Warps non-rectangular selections into perfectly rectangular images.
 - 🧠 **Smart Enhancement**: Improves image quality by:
   - Automatically adjusting brightness, contrast, and sharpness
   - Using **FSRCNN** deep learning model to upscale image resolution by 2x, minimzing graininess in images